SenseNet/sncom-resources/_posts/2017-10-11-CI-Tools-We-Use.md

 ### Before you dive in

+ If you want to be sure that your merge won't be causing any trouble there are several tasks to do - like creating a sandbox, building and testing on multiple environments, comparing code coverage results, etc...
+That's a soul grinding work for a developer - and should be automatized.

 We use GitHub nowadays and we work with pull requests.
 These pull requests are playing a key role in the terms of CI tooling, most of the tools are working with [pull request status checks](https://developer.github.com/v3/repos/statuses/).
 This means when you create a pull request, the tools will check if the branch is up to date, it can be built, the tests are OK, etc...